 It will guide you as you listen (or read) along.

-In this story a Jewish girl and her friend sneak away from the forced walk of the Nazis toward… they don’t really know.
+A Jewish girl and her friend sneak away from the forced walk of the Nazis.
 They hide in a haystack and a farmer helps them until the drums toll.
 In the face of this innocence, what motivates the Nazi soldier?
 What compels the farmer to help?
-What does this story say about the capacity of human beings for good and evil?

 - Carrying the dead bodies inflicted with typhoid was unimaginable, and Helen was horrified, yet she carried the bodies.
 Why?

 - What enabled Helen to live through such ordeals?
 Do you think you could have endured and survived all that Helen did?

 - The Warmth of Other Suns by Isabelle Wilkerson

 - Stereotypes and Discrimination

 My great aunt Helen was in Budapest in 1944 when the Nazis rounded her up to take her to a concentration camp.
 The Jews of Budapest were forced to march the Austrian border to catch the train that took them to the camps.
 This is my great aunt’s story, told in her words and in the way she told it.

 They take us.
 Hitler take us.
 And I have boots and I have shoes.
 Saved my life.
 The lakes, they freeze but without shoes it is not enough.
 They take us.
 They say tomorrow all the Jews we take.
 And I have boots and I have shoes.
 And we walk and walk and walk.
 There were so many of us.
 People was dying with something terrible.
 And they take us into like a woods.
 And me and another girl, we run away.
 There was over there a soldier.
 He don’t see us.
 What do we do now?
 Well, we go and we go and we go.
 Even with boots my foot was bloody from the walking.